tmacinc/Maq20_SHED/README.md

 5. Install dependencies from requirements.txt using pip install -r requirements.txt

 6. if using Maq20:
  * Install pymodbus (note: pymodbus3 is no longer supported.
-Install pymodbus and confirm updated maq20com.py from /dependencies is used)
+Install pymodbus and confirm updated maq20com.py from dependencies is used)
  * Get the modified MAQ20 api from https://github.com/tmacinc/MAQ20_API_Python.git and install within venv using "python setup.py install"
  * Or install using "python /dependencies/MAQ20_APR_Python-master/setup.py" and copy the files from dependencies/Updates_to_maq20_api into the following folders after installation.
   1. "maq20com.py" -> /Lib/site-packages/maq20/